luizgustavoss/golang-moneycount-api/README.md

 ## Endpoints

-Once you have run the project, you can access the available endpoints:
+In the documentation section you can find a [formal definition (OpenApi)](./docs/api) of the API, but as a strait example, once you have run the project, you can access the available endpoints:

  - [GET] http://localhost:5000/v1/currencies